 If something has already been tried and didn't stick, that conversation belongs in the Diagnostic.
 That is usually where the answer lives.

 What you leave withYou know something needs to change.
 You don't know which task to move first.
 That's what this session settles.
+Before booking, read what the full engagement looks like →

 I build the thing.
 Workflows, prompts, automations, and integrations embedded directly into how your team works today.
 Delivered in weeks, not quarters.
 The first person who uses it shows you it works, before I leave.
 There's no pilot period.
 No training module.
 No adoption curve.
 One desk changes.
 The rest of the organization watches it happen.